For the dough

 Measure the butter and sugar into a bowl and beat together until light and fluffy.
 Beat in the egg yolk.
-Sieve in the flour and spices and add enough milk to give a fairly soft dough.
+Sieve in the flour and spices and add enough milk to make a fairly soft dough.
 Bring together, using your hands, to make a soft dough.

 Halve the mixture and set half to one side.

 Place the biscuit shapes on the prepared baking trays and bake in the preheated oven for 10–15 minutes.
-Remove from the oven and lift on to a wire rack to cool.
+Remove from the oven and lift onto a wire rack to cool.

 To make the icing, pass one teaspoon of lemon juice through a fine sieve, to remove any pips or bits.
-Mix the icing sugar with the lemon juice, and then add about two tablespoons of water, adding it little by little until you have a relatively stiff but smooth icing.
+Mix the icing sugar with the lemon juice and then add about two tablespoons of cold water, adding it little by little until you have a relatively stiff but smooth icing.
 Add a splash more sieved lemon juice if necessary.

 Divide the icing into separate bowls and mix in food colourings of your choice into the separate bowls of icing, until you achieve the desired shade.